image

 NX-1607 (oral CBL-B inhibitor for solid tumors)

-NX-1607 is an oral, small molecule CBL-B inhibitor.
-In multiple preclinical animal models of both colorectal cancer and triple negative breast cancer, NX-1607 demonstrates anti-tumor activity and prolongs survival.
-The combination of NX-1607 with an anti-PD-1 antibody provides additional benefit in animal models.
+NX-1607 is an oral, small molecule CBL-B inhibitor with the potential to enhance innate and adaptive immune responses.
+In multiple preclinical animal tumor models NX-1607 demonstrated anti-tumor activity and prolonged survival.
+The combination of NX-1607 with an anti-PD-1 antibody provided additional benefit in animal models.
 The anti-tumor activity of NX-1607 is dependent on both CD8+ T cells and NK cells.

-We are planning to develop NX-1607 in multiple solid tumors and lymphoma as monotherapy or in combination with other complementary therapies such as anti-PD-1 antibodies.
-NX-1607 may also have utility in combination with cell therapies such as TIL or CAR T. A Phase 1 clinical trial of NX-1607 as a single agent therapy in multiple oncology indications is ongoing.
+We are planning to develop NX-1607 in multiple solid tumors and lymphoma as monotherapy or in combination with other complementary therapies such as chemotherapy and potentially check point inhibitors.
+NX-1607 may also have utility in combination with cell therapies such as TIL or CAR T. A Phase 1 clinical trial of NX-1607 as a single agent therapy and in combination with paclitaxel chemotherapy in multiple oncology indications is ongoing.